-Be it a trim, thin or complete overhaul, most men (should) get their hair cut around once a month.
-But, from barbers who can be a little over-enthusiastic with the scissors to clipper-happy coiffeurs, it can be difficult to find a hairdresser who is consistently reliable and worth their often hefty price tag.
-Fortunately, and as ever, GJ is on hand to make it that little bit easier.
-We’ve done the research and rounded-up the best barbers in the business, who promise to ensure your locks always look top notch.
+Be it a trim, thin or complete overhaul, most men (should) get their hair cut around once a month – lockdown permitting.
+But, from barbers who can be a little over-enthusiastic with the scissors to clipper-happy coiffeurs, it can be difficult to find a hairdresser who is consistently reliable and worth their often hefty price tag – especially if you’re entrusting them with your back-to-the-office post-lockdown hair cut.
+Fortunately GJ is on hand to make it that little bit easier.
+We’ve done the research and rounded-up the best barbers in London, who promise to make sure your locks always look top notch.

 For a touch of class: The Barber at Fortnum & Mason